-Creating and customising Feedback Rules means you only request feedback from the buyers who are most likely to leave feedback.
+Creating and customizing Feedback Rules means you only request feedback from the buyers who are most likely to leave feedback.

-- Disable the tool “Grammarly” if you happen to use as it can break the formatting of the message and can cause issues sending to Amazon
+Note: Disable the tool “Grammarly” if you happen to use it, as it can break the formatting of the message and cause issues sending to Amazon buyers

-Feedback BasicsIn order to help you understand how the Feedback tool works, we have explained the basic logic of requesting feedback from buyers using eDesk.
+01 How does eDesk Feedback work?In order to help you understand how the Feedback tool works, we have explained the basic logic of requesting feedback from buyers using eDesk.